zeroluck/docs/sources/admin-guide/custom-look/index.md

 *\<contextPath\>/js* in the configuration file.

-It is possible to unpack the contents of the said jar into a folder hosted by a web server and change the default cssLocation, jsLocation and imgLocation attributes in `oxTrust.properties`
+It is possible to unpack the contents of the said jar into a folder hosted by a web server and change the default cssLocation, jsLocation and imgLocation attributes in `oxTrust.properties` and/or in `oxauth-config.xml`

-* CSS: The filesystem location is specified using the property `cssLocation`
+* CSS: The location is specified using the property `cssLocation`

-* Javascript: The filesystem location is specified using the property `jsLocation`
+* Javascript: The location is specified using the property `jsLocation`

-* Images: The filesystem location is specified using the property `imgLocation`
+* Images: The location is specified using the property `imgLocation`

 For example, in `oxTrust.properties`